Virtual Assistant for Law Firms from the Philippines

 Individual confidentiality agreement signed by the VA covering attorney-client privilege and work product doctrine obligations.

-Dedicated F5 equipment with firm-approved software configurations only.
+Dedicated F5 equipment with firm-approved software configurations only — no personal device access to matter files.

 VPN-only access to practice management, DMS, and email systems.

-Intake protocol documentation — a written script for client intake calls that keeps the VA within the administrative role (information gathering, scheduling) and prevents any inadvertent legal advice.
+Intake protocol documentation — a written script for client intake calls that keeps the VA within the administrative role (information gathering, scheduling) and prevents any inadvertent legal guidance.

 Frequently Asked Questions